biganans/cocos2d-x-pc-port/README.md

 # cocos2d-x-pc-port
-all feature is implement on cocos2d-x latest version, since v3.13
+All features is implement on cocos2d-x latest version, since v3.13